truenas/middleware/docs/userguide/truenas_services.rst

 This section shows the TrueNAS® SSH configuration options, demonstrates an example configuration that restricts users to their home directory, and provides some troubleshooting tips.

 :numref:`Figure %s: SSH Configuration <ssh1>` shows the :menuselection:`Services --> SSH` configuration screen.
-Once you have configured SSH, don't forget to start it in
+Once you have configured SSH, remember to start it in
 :menuselection:`Services --> Control Services`.

 .. _ssh1: